EVO Visian ICL Intra-Ocular Lenses

-There needs to be adequate anterior chamber depth, allowing space to permit implantation of these lenses which is determined at the time of the consultation.
+The ICL is specifically manufactured to correct your prescription and its strength is determined after a thorough series of measurements at our clinic.
+There needs to be adequate room within the eye, the anterior chamber depth measurement, allowing space to permit implantation of these lenses, which is determined at the time of the consultation.

 Implanting the lens is a relatively simple outpatient procedure but can be performed either awake or under general anaesthetic for those who prefer this.